 Students must complete 27 upper-level credits comprising:

-- 3 credits selected from each of group A, B, C, or D above; and,
+- 3 credits selected from each of group A, B, C, or D (see 'Literature course groups' above); and,

 - 3 additional credits from either group A or group B; and,

 - 3 additional credits from either group C or group D; and

 - 3 credits of Canadian Literature selected from ENGL 222, 360, 371, 372, 373, 394; or any other pre-approved course in which there is a large selection of Canadian Literature; this course may also fulfill 3 credits of the 200-level or the group B or C requirement; and

 - 6-9 additional credits of upper-level ENGL (excluding ENGL 301)

 A minimum of 3 credits of ENGL 490, the literature majors seminar

 Declaring a Major